Lazy Loading, Preloading & Fetch Priorities

 Fetch Priorities & Critical Resource Scheduling

 The fetchpriority attribute directly influences the browserβs internal resource scheduler.
-Misconfigured priorities cause priority inversion, where decorative assets compete with LCP candidates for network bandwidth and main thread attention.
-Using fetchpriority to Optimize Critical Media demonstrates how to elevate above-the-fold assets while explicitly deprioritizing below-the-fold content.
+Using fetchpriority to Optimize Critical Media demonstrates how to elevate above-the-fold assets while deprioritizing below-the-fold content.

 <!-- Critical LCP candidate: elevated priority -->